-Days after President Donald Trump sounded the alarm about the encroachment of socialism on the American way of life, socialists in Congress unveiled their Green New Deal, a utopian wishlist of control-economy goals sure to make Karl Marx smiles from his grave.
+Days after President Donald Trump sounded the alarm about the encroachment of socialism on the American way of life, socialists in Congress unveiled their Green New Deal, a utopian wishlist of control-economy goals sure to make Karl Marx smile from his grave.

 Socialist Rep. Alexandria Ocasio-Cortez (D-N.Y.), the main sponsor of the bill in the House of Representatives, said that to achieve the goals in the proposal, the United States would need to undergo a “World War 2 scale mobilization.”